Halokavod/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8.This program prints all the numbers of base 16 in lowercase, followed by a new line.

 9.This program  prints all possible combinations of single-digit numbers.

+10.This program  prints all possible different combinations of two digits.